 So, what exactly is backflow?
 It’s the unwanted reversal of water flow, where contaminated water from your property flows backward into clean city water lines.
 This can happen during a sudden drop in water pressure, like from a water main break.
 The risk is serious, as this reversal can pull contaminants like fertilizers, pesticides, and chemicals into the drinking water.
 A backflow preventer is a special device on your water lines that acts like a one-way gate, stopping this dirty water from mixing with the clean water you and your neighbors use.

-How Certification Protects Our Water Supply
+How Backflow Certification Keeps Our Water Safe

 Getting certified in backflow prevention means a technician has completed extensive training on how these critical devices work.
 The certification verifies they can properly test and maintain backflow preventers to ensure they’re functioning correctly.
 Many states, including Texas, require this certification for anyone who legally works on these devices.
 This regulation is a crucial part of a larger effort to keep our drinking water safe from contamination.
 When you hire a certified technician, you’re getting a trained professional dedicated to upholding public health standards.

-A Look at Common Backflow Prevention Devices
+Common Types of Backflow Prevention Devices

 Backflow preventers are essential, but like any mechanical device, they can fail due to wear, debris, or improper installation.
 That’s why regular testing is so important.
 You’ll find several types of these devices, with the most common being Reduced Pressure Zone (RPZ) assemblies, Double Check Valve Assemblies (DCVA), and Pressure Vacuum Breakers (PVB).
 Each type is designed for different levels of risk.
 A certified technician knows how to inspect each one, diagnose issues, and perform the necessary repairs to keep them working perfectly.